 Mr. Schwartz’s representative real estate cases include:

 Jackson’s Ridge Homeowner’s Association v.
 May, C.A.
 No. 2043-VCN (Del.Ch.
 Nov.
 20, 2007).
-Secured a permanent injunction on behalf of a homeowners association, enforcing deed restriction prohibiting a business in a residential neighborhood.
+Secured a permanent injunction on behalf of a homeowner association, enforcing deed restriction prohibiting a business in a residential neighborhood.

 If you would like to speak to Mr. Schwartz about your real estate litigation matter, please contact us.